Helsinki Public Transport – Learn the Essentials

-The public transport system in the Helsinki region is comprehensive and efficient.
+Helsinki public transport system is comprehensive and efficient.
 It boasts diverse travel options, including buses, trams, ferries, metros, trains, and taxis.
 One can easily reach almost every corner of Helsinki by taking Helsinki’s public transport.
 The extensive coverage and reliable service aim to provide you with an enjoyable and convenient commuting experience.
-The price level is moderate, and with the right ticket types, you can also save on the costs.
+The price level is moderate, and you can save on the costs with the right ticket types.

 The public transport is mainly operated by Helsinki Regional Transport Authority (HSL), but a few private companies also operate some of the ferries to nearby islands.
 The same ticket is valid for all HSL transport modes, but private operators have their own ticketing systems.
 Especially when heading to the popular Suomenlinna Island, make sure to check who operates the ferry before boarding and that you have the correct ticket.